akanik3376/assignment-10-event-management/questions_and_answers.md

 #### Answer: C

-<i>Write your explanation here</i>
-a=number & b=string
+<i>a=number & b=string
-When you sum a number and a string, the number will also be converted to Easting and the two numbers will sit side by side
+When you sum a number and a string, the number will also be converted to Easting and the two numbers will sit side by side</i>

 </p>
 </details>